datalayer/datalayer/lab/jupyter-server/example/README.md

 **What?**

-This PR introduces the `ExtensionApp` to the Jupyter server, a base class for creating configurable, front-end client applications as extensions of the jupyter server.
+The `ExtensionApp` is a base class for creating configurable, front-end client applications as extensions of the jupyter server.

 **Details**